LivWell LivWell

 If you are a full-time caregiver, adult day centers can offer benefits to both you and people with dementia, while providing a much-needed break.
 While the person with Alzheimer’s is at the center, you’ll have time to rest, run errands or finish other tasks.
 If you find yourself feeling guilty, ask yourself this, “If I wear myself out to the point of total exhaustion, what good will I be to the person with dementia?”

-If you are a caregiver who works during the day, an adult day center can be very helpful as you try to balance a job with caregiving duties.
+If you are a caregiver that works during the day, an adult day center can be very helpful as you try to balance a job with caregiving duties.
 Hours of service vary at each center, but some are open from seven to 10 hours per day.
 Some also may offer weekend and evening hours, and transportation and meals are often provided.

 For people with Alzheimer’s and dementia, adult day centers provide a chance to be social and to participate in staffed activities such as music and exercise programs.
 Keep in mind that the person with dementia will need time to adjust to the experience of going to the center.
 Some people may resist going at first, but they often look forward to the visit after several weeks of attending, meeting people and joining in activities.